• Home

 There are endless options for exploring your genealogy, from the many at-home DNA tests on the market today to various public archives available online.
 This is an amazing opportunity to explore your family history, empowering you to forge this new path by discovering the many journeys that your ancestors made to get you there!

 As you explore and celebrate your family’s history, don’t forget to include your own.
-Consider putting your life story to pen and paper or audio recording.
+Consider putting your life story on pen and paper or audio recording.
 Not only will this allow you to reconnect to your own history, but it will be an incredible gift to your family today and for generations to come.

 The Takeaway